Smudge202/smudge202.github.io/_posts/2015-07-22-recruitment.md

 I've [written before] about my thoughts on Senior Developers, but I'll re-emphasise some of those points here.

 Technology moves fast, and there's a good chance you have a lot of catching up to do.
-Yes, you may find yet another stale employer nuturing dead technologies and death defying products, but you'd be committing yourself to a dead end career and increasing the difficultly of climbing out from that pit.
+Yes, you may find yet another stale employer nurturing dead technologies and death defying products, but you'd be committing yourself to a dead end career and increasing the difficultly of climbing out from that pit.

 There are two key technologies I advise to all current developers.
 For those more comfortable in the front-end, you really need to get a grasp for [AngularJs].
 I don't mean, _you've heard of it_, but actually used and understand it.
 If you can't learn that as part of your current role, do so in your own time!
 I consider myself versant with a good portion of technologies, but still spend hours of my own time almost **every day** learning more.
 I consider it part and parcel of my career choice, and manage to balance social and family life around that (_can almost hear my better half laughing at that statement_).